 \section{Exploring Incentive Compatibility}

-Different incentive mechanisms influence the behavior of rational attackers and the result of their interactions.
-In other words, designing the rules through which individuals interact can have a profound impact on the results of that interaction.
-For example, how the reward is allocated among attackers (reward allocation function) influences the decisions of attackers.
-One of the main problems in the mechanism design theory is truthful elicitation.
-In particular, the problem is how to provide appropriate incentives to attackers so that they willingly reveal their private information.

-Furthermore, the main focus of mechanism design is on the design of the game's rules that leads to equilibriums, satisfying desired properties, assuming that strategic players may hold private information that is relevant to the decision at hand.
-Using the mechanism design approach, we can analyze the behavior of individuals in different institutions by considering incentive and private information.

-As discussed earlier, due to the anonymity characteristic of blockchain users, we can not determine the number of attackers and the amount of their bet.
-Each strategic attacker can submit multiple bets from multiple identities (i.e., multiple blockchain addresses) that sum to his true bet, or he can submit his true bet with a single identity.
-We call the latter a truthful betting.
-In the “commitment phase,” each attacker announces his type by submitting a transaction with a new identity and transferring the amount of his bet to the CSC's account.
-However, each attacker privately knows his true bet, and if we knew attackers' true bet, then we could predict the attack-result in the equilibrium of the game (i.e., $\sum_{i\in N} S^\ast(t_i) = e_{tot}^\ast$).
-Hence the missing piece in the puzzle is the private information of attackers.
+As discussed earlier, due to the anonymity characteristic of blockchain users, we can not determine the number of attackers $n$ and the amount of their individual bets $bet_i$.
+In fact, knowing these bets allows predicting the attack result in the equilibrium of the game, i.e., $\sum_{i\in N} S^\ast(t_i) = e_{tot}^\ast$.